 Several out of 40 Lenyadri Caves (Maharashtra) – ancient Buddhist temples from the 1st – 3rd c.
 AD – contain (or at least recently contained) traces of paintings.
 Cave 7 was converted into Hindu temple and artists adorned it with recent paintings, some of them as recent as the 19th century.
-Caves 10, 11, 12, 13, 17 though contain traces of ancient Buddhist paintings – for most part simple ornamental adornment.
+Caves 10, 11, 12, 13, 17 though containing traces of ancient Buddhist paintings – for the most part simple ornamental adornment.

 The cliff walls and ceiling in one of the two rock-cut Hindu temples in Malayadipatti (Tamil Nadu) – Olipathivishnu Vishnugraham (the 8th – 9th century AD) – are covered with paintings.
 These paintings though seem to be fairly new – from the 16th – 17th century.

 Manmod Caves (Maharashtra) is a large (45 caves) group of ancient Buddhist and Jain temples cut in rocks.
 These caves were made mainly in the 1st – 3rd century AD.
 Remnants of paintings – simple ornaments performed in bad quality – are in cave II, possibly from the 10th – 11th centuries.

 16. Pitalkhora Caves